naixatwork/rick-and-morty/README.md

 ### Good to haves:
 - [ ] implement desktop screen
 - [ ] introduce light theme and it's switcher
-- [ ] respect aria-label and accessibility
+- [ ] respect aria-label, accessibility and correct tags
+- [ ] implement active class for routes
+- [ ] show a list of episodes
+- [x] implement a cool drawer content
+- [ ] tell me a secret button at header